 2005 – 2010, Honours Bachelor of Applied Science in Computer Engineering

-Recipient of multiple academic and engineering awards, including the President’s and Upper-Year Scholarships, Sandford Fleming Foundation Award, and WACE International WIL Student Achievement Award.
+Recipient of multiple academic and engineering awards, including the President’s Scholarship, Sandford Fleming Foundation Award, and WACE International Student Achievement Award.

-Fourth year design project earned top prizes in the Infusion Innovation Awards, Ontario Engineering Competition, and IEEE Regional Student Paper Contest.
+Fourth year design project (Project IRIS) earned top prizes at the Ontario Engineering Competition, IEEE Regional Student Paper Contest, and Infusion Innovation Awards.